Perez Morton

-Perez Morton (November 13, 1751 – October 14, 1837) was a lawyer and revolutionary patriot in Boston, Massachusetts.
+Perez Morton (November 13, 1751 – October 14, 1837) was an American lawyer, politician and revolutionary patriot in Boston, Massachusetts.
+He was Massachusetts Attorney General from 1810 until 1832.

 Life and career

 Morton was born in Plymouth, Massachusetts in 1751, and raised in Boston.
-His father, Joseph Morton, worked as a tavern-keeper at the White Horse Tavern.
+His father, Joseph Morton, owned the White Horse Tavern.
 Perez attended the Boston Latin School starting around 1760, and Harvard College, graduating in 1771.
 He was admitted to the Massachusetts bar in 1774.

 He participated in the Committee of Safety, and the Committee of Correspondence; he was also a Mason, serving as Deputy Grand Master of the Grand Lodge of Massachusetts in 1789-1790.
 In 1775-1776, he was Deputy Secretary of the Council of the Colony of Massachusetts Bay.
 On April 8, 1776, Morton spoke at the memorial service held for Joseph Warren, at King's Chapel.